zahariev-webbersof/Petstagram/README.md

 ![petstagram_2](https://user-images.githubusercontent.com/68993494/188004423-fc037473-4222-40d4-994a-7fe59549e187.jpg)

-Petstagram is an application through which you can present your pets, to like pets profiles, comment on pet profiles.
+Petstagram is an application through which you can present your pets, to like pets profiles, comment on pet profiles.The application allows you to create and delete animal profiles, add likes

 ## Technologies used:
 - Python